Welcome to the governors FAQ's page.

 You may also wish to consider contacting the local authority to find out about vacancies on other local governing boards.

 Further information about the role, responsibilites and categories of governor can be found on our Governors page.

 How can I make contact with the governing body?

-If you have any questions about the work of the governing body or would like to provide any feeback please contact us through the Clerk to Governors, Mrs Johnson via the contact form below:
+If you have any questions about the work of the governing body or would like to provide any feedback please contact us through the Clerk to Governors, Mrs Johnson via the link below: